-- We link pay to performance by structuring a substantial amount of total compensation for our named executive officers in the form of variable compensation that aligns the interests of our named executive officers and shareholders in maximizing the shareholder value. - · Our compensation committee is made up solely of independent directors and makes all executive compensation decisions. - Our compensation committee reviews our executive and broad-based compensation strategy annually to align incentives with principles of prudent risk management. - Our compensation committee directly engages an independent compensation consultant, Compensia, to provide analysis for the annual executive compensation review and guidance on other executive compensation matters independent of management. - Our compensation committee reviews external market data when making compensation decisions and annually reviews our peer groups with its independent compensation consultant. - We maintain a clawback policy in compliance with Section 10D of the Exchange Act and NYSE listing standards.
+- We link pay to performance by structuring a substantial amount of total compensation for our named executive officers in the form of variable compensation that aligns the interests of our named executive officers and shareholders in maximizing the shareholder value. - · Our compensation committee is made up solely of independent directors and makes all executive compensation decisions. - Our compensation committee reviews our executive and broad-based compensation strategy annually to align incentives with principles of prudent risk management. - Our compensation committee directly engages an independent compensation consultant, Compensia, to provide analysis for the annual executive compensation review and guidance on other executive compensation matters independent of management. - Our compensation committee reviews external market data when making compensation decisions and annually reviews our peer groups with its independent compensation consultant. - Our compensation committee periodically reviews the external market for qualified independent consultants to ensure that the compensation committee receives the highest quality data, advice and counsel from its independent advisors. - · We maintain a clawback policy in compliance with Section 10D of the Exchange Act and NYSE listing standards.